 My external microphone does not work.
-Check the following:

-- Make sure that the external microphone is properly plugged into the microphone-in jack on the computer. - Make sure that the volume is not muted or set too low.
+- Make sure that the external microphone is properly plugged into the microphone-in jack on the computer. - Make sure that the volume is not muted or set too low (see the problem, "There is no audio coming from my computer").

 I can't eject the optical drive tray with my computer turned off.

 The computer needs to be turned on for the optical drive eject button to function.
 If you need to eject the optical drive tray when the computer is turned off, push a straightened paper clip into the optical drive emergency eject hole.
-See "Emergency ejection of the optical drive tray" on page 22 for more information.
+See "Emergency ejection of the optical drive tray" for more information.